How much does it cost to repair a cat-scratched leather couch?

 Plastic wrap (optional, for adding texture to the repair)

-- Carefully clean the area with rubbing alcohol and a cotton swab or cotton pad.
+- Clean the area around the scratches on your leather couch with rubbing alcohol and a cotton swab

 Mixing the Repair Compound